haikalzeo/DigitRecognition/README.md

 1. You need to download our dataset in this repository with file name [DigitRecognition_Dataset.zip]
 2. Unzip the file in your local and you will got DigitRecognition_Dataset Folder!
 3. Upload the the folder to your Google Drive!
 4. Boom!
-Now you can freely run digitrecognation.ipynb
+Now you can freely run digitrecognition.ipynb